jenniferdaeumler/gt-sql-employee-tracker-homework-12/README.md

 ## Description

 This application allows users to utilize a SQL database via the server.
 Users can view all employees, view employees by department and by manager.
+Users can also view roles and departments.
 Users can also add new employees via prompts, and data will be added to the mySQL database.
-Users can also update and delete employees via prompts, and the data will be stored in mySQL as well.

 ## Table of Contents